pedrosantos06051997/TradingBot/README.md

 ## 🎯 Team Roles

-- **Pedro**: Lead Developer & Strategy Design
+- **Pedro & Alex**: Strategy Coding
-  Responsible for coding the core trading strategy and ensuring the integration of AI models with high-frequency trading logic.
+  Responsible for developing the core trading strategy.
+This involves writing the algorithms that define the bot's trading logic and integrating AI-driven components to optimize performance.

-- **Alex**: Strategy Developer
+- **Bruno & Kay**: Optimization Specialists
-  Works alongside Pedro to develop and refine the trading algorithms that the bot will use to execute high-frequency trades.
+  Focus on optimizing the trading algorithms for efficiency, speed, and profitability.
+They will work on fine-tuning AI models and improving execution performance in the high-frequency trading environment.

-- **Leandro, Sven, Kay, Ben**: Market Research & Analysis
+- **Leandro, Sven, Kay, Bruno, Pedro**: Strategy Development
-  This team is focused on conducting in-depth market research and analysis to support the bot's decision-making algorithms.
-They will provide insights into market trends, asset performance, and strategy validation.
+  This group collaborates on developing, refining, and validating the overall trading strategy.
+They will conduct market analysis, backtesting, and strategic adjustments to ensure the bot's success in varying market conditions.